evanwill/_drafts/_notes/gedit-editor.md

+---
-# Gedit tips
+title: Gedit tips
+layout: post
+tags: linux, editor, text
+date: 2016-12-29
+---

 [Gedit](https://wiki.gnome.org/Apps/Gedit) is the default text editor for Gnome and Ubuntu (where its called "Text Editor").
-When you first use it, it seems a very basic and not very interesting or useful editor, basically like classic Notepad.
+Opened with default options it seems a very basic and not very interesting or useful editor, basically like classic Notepad.
 However, dig a little deeper, and its a great and powerful text editor.

 Here is some tips to set it up with everything you expect from a good code editor:

 1. Default look: open `Edit` > `Preferences`.